mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 # Introduction

-In 2020, the COVID-19 pandemic forced the IETF to move all its plenary meetings to online-only events.
+In 2020, the COVID-19 pandemic forced the IETF to convert all its plenary meetings to online-only events.
 This document records the experience gained by holding plenary meetings fully online and proposes guidelines based on this experience.
 In general, participant surveys indicate satisfaction with the organization of